LeedsMSc/ScopingData/README.md

 4a.
 An Excel workbook with an example CSV output that was exported from EndNote 20.

 4b.
-An Excel workbook with an example CSV EndNote 20 output with formatting for readability applied using Python.
+An Excel workbook with an example EndNote 20 output with formatting for readability applied using Python.

 5. Excel workbooks containing the search-string results for each respective database search.
 The bracketted numbers in the worksheet name are total rows and columns.